PlasmaPy/PlasmaPy/docs/particles/particle_class.rst

 >>> triton.mass_number
 3

-Some of these properties are returned as a |Quantity| in SI units.
+These properties are often returned as a |Quantity| in SI units.

 >>> alpha.charge
 <Quantity 3.20435324e-19 C>